DhananjaySarathe/flatmate-settle/GUIDE.md

 - Check that you've selected the correct people in "Split Between"
 - Verify the date range in Reports matches when expenses were added
+- Check if filters are excluding relevant expenses

 **Can't see expenses?**

 - Make sure you have a Split Space selected
 - Check that you're looking at the correct date range
+- Review your filters - they might be hiding expenses

+**Filters not working as expected?**

+- Remember that multiple filter types use AND logic (all must match)
+- Check if "Exclude" filters are hiding expenses you want to see
+- Use "Reset All Filters" to start fresh

 ---